mmbman/Katagiri/1982-11-24-Blue-Cliff-Record-Case-35.md

 #### 0:00

-The thirty-fifth case of the *Blue Cliff Record*: “The Dialogue of Manjusri and Wu Cho”.
+**Katagiri Roshi**: The thirty-fifth case of the *Blue Cliff Record*: “The Dialogue of Manjusri and Wu Cho”.

 The Pointer: